-Punta Gorda is a decidedly white-collar city, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Punta Gorda is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Punta Gorda who work in sales jobs (15.08%), management occupations (13.06%), and office and administrative support (12.77%).
+Punta Gorda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Punta Gorda is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Punta Gorda who work in management occupations (15.39%), sales jobs (15.22%), and office and administrative support (9.38%).

-Telecommuters are a relatively large percentage of the workforce: 13.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Punta Gorda telecommute to their jobs.
+Overall, about 11.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Punta Gorda is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Punta Gorda is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Punta Gorda citizens is very high relative to the national average among all cities (21.84%): 37.77% of adults in Punta Gorda have a bachelor's degree or even advanced degree.
+The population of Punta Gorda is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.75% of adults in Punta Gorda have a bachelor's degree or even advanced degree.

 The people who call Punta Gorda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Punta Gorda residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Punta Gorda include German, English, Irish, Italian, and Polish.